-When the liver is affected, symptoms may include fever, fatigue, anorexia, abdominal pain, a change in bowel movements, weight loss, and blood in stool.
+When the liver is affected, colorectal cancer symptoms may include fever, fatigue, anorexia, abdominal pain, a change in bowel movement, weight loss, and blood in stool.

-Bloating, a swollen belly, and a loss of appetite are among the possible symptoms one may experience when colon cancer has spread to the lymph nodes.
+Bloating, a swollen belly, and a loss of appetite are among the possible colorectal cancer symptoms one may experience when colon cancer has spread to the lymph nodes.

 Colon cancer symptoms may include headache, vertigo, blurred vision, and hemiparesis (paralysis or muscle weakness occurring on one side of the body).

-Colorectal cancer typically develops from precancerous growths in the colon—known as “polyps”—which can often be detected with screening tests.
-Once identified, they can be removed to prevent colorectal cancer.
+Colorectal cancer typically develops from precancerous growths in the colon—known as “colorectal polyps”—which can often be detected with colorectal cancer screening tests.
+Once a colon polyp is identified, they can be removed to prevent colorectal cancer.

-When should you screen for colon cancer?
+When should you get a colorectal cancer screening?
 This largely depends on one’s age.
-The U.S. Preventive Services Task Force (USPSTF) recommends routine screening every year for women and men in the 50-75 age range (for those at average risk).
+The U.S. Preventive Services Task Force (USPSTF) recommends routine bowel cancer screening every year for women and men in the 50-75 age range (for those at average risk).
 This is because colon cancer risk is particularly high for people in this age range compared to younger populations.

 Related: Who is at risk for colon cancer?

 Screening tests can include a colonoscopy, sigmoidoscopy, or fecal occult blood test (FOBT) such as a fecal immunochemical test (FIT).
-Fortunately, non-invasive screening for colon cancer can be done from the comfort and privacy of home with our at-home colon cancer screening test.
+Fortunately, bowel cancer screening can be done from the comfort and privacy of home with our at-home colon cancer screening test.
 Simple sample collection and results you can easily share with your healthcare provider make this a convenient option for routine screenings.